 Botrytis Blight: Botrytis blight is caused by the fungus Botrytis cinerea and often first appears as small water-soaked lesions on the underside of the leaf.
 Leaves, stems or flowers appear blighted and turn dark brown to gray, often with a fuzzy coating on the surface.

 Prevention & Treatment: Collect and discard all dead and dying plant material.
 Provide better air circulation, and avoid getting the flowers and foliage wet.
-Botrytis often follows mite injury, so controlling these pests aids in controlling this disease.
+Botrytis often follows mite injury, so controlling this pest aids in controlling this disease.

 Cyclamen mites develop most rapidly with high humidity (80 to 90 percent) and a temperature of 60.8 ° F. To avoid light, they favor the plant crown or leaf folds located in the area where the petiole (stalk that attaches the leaf to the stem) joins the stem.
 As such, damage is usually seen there first.
 Mites feed by sucking sap from the plant.
 During feeding, they inject a toxic chemical that disrupts normal growth patterns.
 With heavy infestations, leaf and flower buds may die.
 If ignored, the entire plant or just the center of the plant may die.
 Even after infestations are controlled, some symptoms will remain.
 A return to a normal appearance requires time and a gradual pruning of distorted leaves.

 Prevention & Control: Space plants so that they do not touch to prevent the spread of cyclamen mites.
 Also, be careful not to touch infested plants before working with non-infested plants.
 Isolate infested plants.
 Badly infested plants should be discarded.
 Pots of discarded plants should not be reused until they have been soaked for 30 minutes in a solution of 1 part household bleach to 9 parts water.